Late submission

 - If you are not approved for late submission, your maximum submission date will be the same as your maximum course duration date.

-- If you are approved for late submission your maximum submission date will be extended to the end of the approved late submission period relevant to your degree.
+- If you are approved for late submission, your maximum submission date will be extended to the end of the approved late submission period relevant to your degree.

 Application and approval of late submission

-- 18-month review for a masters.
+- 18-month (FTE) review for a masters.

-The discussion regarding late submission should include:
+The discussion regarding late submission should include the following:

-- whether you have been disadvantaged during candidature as a result of circumstances beyond your control,
+- Whether you have been disadvantaged during candidature as a result of circumstances beyond your control.

-- whether you have provided a written credible plan for completion of your thesis,
+- Whether you have provided a written credible plan for completion of your thesis.

 Applications for late submission are considered for approval by the Late Submission Panel in your faculty.
-To find out how to apply, click the Applying for late submission tab on this page.
+Where approved, graduate researchers are given an initial late submission period of six calendar months for a PhD or three calendar months for a masters.
+Further periods of late submission up to the maximum late submission period may be considered under exceptional circumstances.
+To find out how to apply, click the 'Applying for late submission' tab on this page.

 If late submission is not approved

-A thesis submitted after the maximum submission date and prior to the termination notice being issued, will still be rejected for examination.
+A thesis submitted after the maximum submission date and prior to the termination notice being issued will still be rejected for examination.

 If your submission date falls on the weekend or public holiday, you must submit on or before that day.
 This cannot be used as a reason for not submitting your thesis on time.